Entropy Coding

 2 Why EC?

-All data (text, audio, image, video, etc.) compression techniques rely on EC to achieve an effective reduction of bits.
+All data (text, audio, image, video, etc.) compression techniques rely on EC to achieve an effective reduction of bits (of data).
 For example, JPEG uses a combination of Huffman Coding (see below) and Run-Length Encoding to represent the quantized DCT coefficients.

 3 A classification of entropy encoders